philsturgeon/phil.tech/src/content/tech-climate.md

 <!-- TODO Autoscaling back down to zero, not just to save money, but to reduce emissions.  -->

 If you're using Kubernetes, there are some interesting ideas floating around about automatically [calculating emissions in various data centers and moving pods between multiple nodes to run your containers in the locations with lower carbon emissions.
-See _[Carbon AWare Kubernetes](https://devblogs.microsoft.com/sustainable-software/carbon-aware-kubernetes/)_ for an overview.
+See _[Carbon Aware Kubernetes](https://devblogs.microsoft.com/sustainable-software/carbon-aware-kubernetes/)_ for an overview.

 It takes a bit of planning, and there are various limitations like data sovereignty to keep in mind, but companies of a certain scale could put a large dent in their emissions this way, especially at SaaS companies or other organizations primarily running software.